Your browser does not support JavaScript.

 Credit Scores

-Payment history is the record of whether the borrower has paid credit obligations on time.
+Payment history means the record of whether the borrower has paid credit obligations on time.

 Read more about Payment History.